 Bachelor of Arts, English

-The Bachelor of Arts, English Major program is designed for you if you want to specialize in this discipline.
+The Bachelor of Arts, English Major program is intended for you if you want to specialize in this discipline.
+One Directed Studies course is included.

 What Can You Do With This Credential?